On the (Non)Hadamard Property of the SJ State in a $1+1$D Causal Diamond: The Epsilon Term

 In this subsection we investigate the first derivatives with respect to the coordinates of $\epsilon^{(1)}(u,v;u',v')$ and $\epsilon^{(2)}(u,v;u',v')$.
 Let us consider $\epsilon_{,u}=\frac{\partial \epsilon} {\partial u}$, the derivative with respect to $u$.
 The contribution to $\epsilon_{,u}$ from the $n^{th}$ root can be evaluated as

 Note that the subtraction and differentiation operations in \eqref{eq:epsu} commute.
-Hence, we can evaluate $\epsilon_{n,u}$ as either the difference of the derivatives or the derivative of the difference.
-Similar to the previous subsection we have
+Hence, we can evaluate $\epsilon_{n,u}$ as either the difference of the derivatives or the derivative of the difference.\footnote{A more subtle issue is taking the derivative of an infinite series.
+We assume here that the (partial) derivative $\epsilon_{,u}=\partial_u(\sum_{n=1}^\infty \epsilon_{n})$ equals the infinite series of derivatives $\sum_{n=1}^\infty \epsilon_{n,u}$.
+Here we merely point out that one way for this equality to hold, is if the sequence of partial sums $\{\sum_{n=1}^M \epsilon_{n,u}\}$ converges \emph{uniformly} on the interval $u\in[-L,L]$ (given the other arguments of $\epsilon$ are held fixed) (see e.g. \cite{rudin}).
+We will treat other partial derivatives of the series similarly.} Similar to the previous subsection we have

 where